 Note: The Samurai Restaurant is for strictly over 18s, and the venue is inside the building ギラギラガールズ (GiraGiraGirls), which offers adult entertainment.

-There is also a Samurai Café in Osaka, which is totally unrelated.
-It seems a little less crazy and a little more historical than the Samurai Restaurant in Shinjuku, but a fun time too.
+There is also a Samurai Theater experience in Tokyo, as well as a Samurai Café in Osaka, both of which are totally unrelated.
+They seem a little less crazy and a little more historical than the Samurai Restaurant in Shinjuku, but definitely a fun time too.

 What happened to the Robot Restaurant in Tokyo?